 - Book an appointment with me if you would like to talk about your draft

-Working Thesis and Evidence drafts due on GDoc Organizer on Friday April 20th by 6pm
+Working Thesis and Evidence drafts due on GDoc Organizer on Friday April 19th by 6pm (Avoid the late penalty!)

-- Comment on assigned peer drafts on GDoc Organizer with these criteria:
+- Comment on your assigned peer drafts by Monday 6pm on GDoc Organizer with these criteria:

 - 1) Does the essay pose a thought-provoking research question that addresses change and/or continuity over time in education?